Deprecated: Function get_magic_quotes_gpc() is deprecated in /home/amkgesan/public_html/wp-includes/formatting.php on line 4803

 • Many ECG monitoring electrodes will be attached to your chest area and patches to your chest and back.
 These patches may momentarily feel cool on your skin.

 • A nurse or doctor will insert an intravenous line usually into the back of your hand.
 This is needed as a reliable way to give you medications during the study without further injections.
 You will also be given further sedation if and as required.
-You will also have a blood-pressure cuff attached to your arm, which will automatically inflate at various times throughout the procedure.
+You will also have a blood pressure cuff attached to your arm, which will automatically inflate at various times throughout the procedure.

 • The oxygen level of your blood will also be measured during the EP study and a small plastic device will be fitted on your finger for this purpose.
-Your groin area and possibly your neck or arm will be washed with an antiseptic cleansing liquid and you will be covered with sterile sheets leaving these areas exposed.
+Your groin area and possibly your neck or arm will be washed with an antiseptic cleansing liquid and you will be covered with sterile sheets, leaving these areas exposed.

-What to expect after your procedure.
+What to expect after your procedure?

-• After your procedure you will be transferred back to your ward where you will have to lie flat for 4-6 hours depending on which blood vessels have been punctured.
+• After procedure you will be transferred back to your ward where you will have to lie flat for 4-6 hours depending on which blood vessels have been punctured.
 During this time, it is important to keep your legs straight and your head relaxed on the pillow.

 • Most patients stay in hospital overnight and their heart rhythm may be monitored during this time.